 What are Apple Animoji?

-Apple described Animoji as “custom animated messages that use your voice and reflect your facial expressions - at least that's how Apple describes them.
+Apple's Animoji are custom animated messages that use your voice and reflect your facial expressions - at least that's how Apple describes them.

 How do Animoji work?

-To process all that face data, Apple developed the new A11 Bionic neural engine.
-It's the company's A11 Bionic chip with a built-in neural engine.
-Animoji leverages the TrueDepth camera system used for Face ID, as well as the A11 Bionic chip, to capture and analyse more than 50 different muscle movements in your face.
+Animoji leverages the TrueDepth camera system used for Face ID, as well as the chip inside a compatible iPhone, to capture and analyse more than 50 different muscle movements in your face.
 It then mirrors your expressions in different emoji to produce Animoji.

 Here's how to create and share an Animoji: